nalikiru-dev/Nalth.js/packages/nalth/README.md

 ## 🙏 Acknowledgments

 - Built with security best practices from OWASP
-- Inspired by the simplicity of Vite and the power of Express
+- Inspired by the simplicity of Nalth and the power of Express
 - SSL certificate generation powered by node-forge

 ## 📞 Support